qiboteam/qibo/doc/source/api-reference/qibo.rst

 In order to perform measurements the user has to add the measurement gate :class:`qibo.gates.M` to the circuit and then execute providing a number of shots.
-If this is done, the :class:`qibo.states.CircuitResult` returned by the circuit will contain the measurement samples.
+If this is done, the :class:`qibo.measurements.CircuitResult` returned by the circuit will contain the measurement samples.

 For more information on measurements we refer to the